niyatpatel23295/remindme/README.md

 # remindme
-A Simple light weight Terminal command reminder that don't even take 5 seconds to set
+A Simple light weight Terminal command reminder that won't even take 5 seconds to set